 Whether it is Type I, Type II diabetes or Gestational diabetes, the goals of achieving control of blood glucose levels are similar: to keep blood glucose as near as possible to that of a person without diabetes.

-The following table show the desirable blood sugar level supply by The American Diabetes Association
+The following table shows the desirable blood sugar level supply by The American Diabetes Association

 Blood Glucose Goals – Desirable Blood Sugar Levels

 Time of Test Person without diabetes Person with diabetes

 Before meals Less than 115 mg/dl 80 to 120 mg/dl